Topics on this page

 The Device Control module regulates access to external storage devices that are connected to computers.
-Device Control helps prevent data loss and leakage and, combined with file scanning, helps guard against security risks.
+Device Control helps prevent data leaks and, combined with file scanning, helps guard against security risks.

 Device Control's enforcement setting (in a Policy or Computer's Device Control tab) can be set to three options for each supported device type which from unlimited to restricted is Full-Access, Read-Only, and Block.

 Actions against a specific device type will be taken when that type of device is connected to the protected endpoint.
 If a user's action triggers the violation, Device Control events will be sent to Workload Security Console (in Events & Reports > Events > Device Control Events).

 Exceptions can be added to a policy or a computer (in the computer's Device Control tab > Exceptions) to allow for full access for the device even when the action is set to "Read-Only" or "Block".

 To enable and configure Device Control, see Set up Device Control.

 When Device Control is enabled, each device type is assigned a protocol, the permissions users have when they access it.

 Device Control allows you to prevent the execution of USB autorun when a USB device is connected to a computer.

 - Go to Policies.
 Alternatively, to enable it on a specific computer, go to the Computer's Device Control tab.

 - Double-click the policy for which you want to enable Device Control.